-- Teams are made up of four people, with one player as the team’s captain.
+- Each match is played by teams of four people, with one player as the captain.

 - There is no qualification required to play, and you can choose to represent your city/region/or your usual quiz team.

 - Teams will be placed into groups following a random draw.

 - A team can only be made up of players from one country – and MUST all be in the same or a similar time zone.
 If you have played in IQA competitions, ‘your country’ is the country you represent there.
 In all other cases, ‘your country’ is the country where you either reside permanently or where you were born.

-- League structure will be finalised once we know how many teams wish to play, but all teams are guaranteed at least six matches in the first season.
+- League structure will be finalised once we know how many teams wish to play, but all teams are guaranteed at least eight matches.

 - Matches can be played at either of two Zoom session on a Sunday

 - Session 1: 09.00 – 12.30 (UK time)

 - Session 2: 19:00 – 21.00 (UK time)

 The Quizzing World Cup has been designed to test the whole team and individual players in the team too.
 It has a total of 60 questions in each match.
 Thirty-two questions are played by individuals and the remaining 28 are played by the teams.